 Soundbars can be a good upgrade from your TV speakers, especially if you have trouble understanding voices in TV shows and movies.
-It’s also a great way to enhance your listening experience when listening to podcasts or audiobooks when you want to cast that content wirelessly.
-Some soundbars will make dialogue clear and easy to understand, while some might sound a bit muddier and more cluttered when it comes to voices.
-Some even have a dialogue enhancement feature to make voices clearer, even at a lower volume.
+It’s also a great way to enhance your listening experience when listening to podcasts or audiobooks, especially when you want to cast that content wirelessly.
+Some soundbars make dialogue clearer and easier to understand, while others can make voices sound more muddy and cluttered.
+So how do you know what's the best soundbar for voice clarity?
+You'll need something with a well-balanced stereo frequency response, and having a dialogue enhancement feature can help too.

-We’ve tested nearly 30 soundbars and below are our recommendations for the best soundbars for dialogue in 2020.
+We’ve tested over 40 soundbars and below are our recommendations for the best soundbars for dialogue.
 See also our recommendations for the best soundbars, the best Dolby Atmos soundbars if you watch a lot of movies, and the best budget soundbars if you’re on an even tighter budget.

 Our recommendations above are what we think are currently the best soundbars for dialogue for most people to buy.
 We factor in the price (a cheaper soundbar wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no soundbars that are difficult to find or almost out of stock everywhere).